 So if you’re trying to figure out how to get a complimentary hotel stay, knowing the type of “key messages” that the hotel focuses on will give you a deeper understanding of the type of traveler and audience they are looking to target.
 And then that in turn will help tailor your pitch to make it easy for them to see why partnering with you is a great idea in terms of meeting their objectives and goals!

 Tip 2: Know What You Have To Offer

-The first step in figuring out how to stay at hotels for free using your travel blog or influence is knowing what YOU can offer THEM.
+The first step in figuring out how to stay at hotels for free and work with brands using your travel blog or influence is knowing what YOU can offer THEM.